-Caution: The Service will scrutinize deferrals of income between owner-employees and their closely-held corporations.
-Additionally, if you own more than 50 percent of a taxable (C) corporation or any stock of an S corporation that reports its income on an accrual method of accounting, the corporation can deduct a year-end bonus to you only when it is paid.
-Also, any deferred compensation arrangements must comply with the Section 409A rules discussed later in this letter.
-These rules may prevent a reduction of 2018 taxable income by deferral but elections can be made before December 31, 2018, that affect your 2019 taxable income.
+Caution: The IRS will scrutinize deferrals of income between owner-employees and their closely-held corporations.

+Additionally, if you own more than 50 percent of a C corporation or any stock of an S corporation that reports its income on an accrual method of accounting, the corporation can deduct a year-end bonus to you only when it is paid.

+Also, any deferred compensation arrangements must comply with the Section 409A rules discussed later in this letter (see page 10).
+These rules may prevent a reduction of 2019 taxable income by deferral, but elections can be made before December 31, 2019, that affect your 2020 taxable income.

-Planning Suggestion: Determine if you would like to avoid 2019 taxation of your 2019 compensation and make the appropriate deferral election before the end of 2018.
+Planning Suggestion: Determine if you would like to avoid 2020 taxation of your 2020 compensation and make the appropriate deferral election before the end of 2019.